How to Finish the School Year Strong

 You want to help kids.

 So pause a moment, look around, and really see your students.

 Peek over your monstrous stack of papers to see the girl who’s lower lip is trembling in fear over the upcoming test.

 Let go of your frustration long enough to notice the panic in the eye of the teen who just got busted for cheating – even though he’s desperately trying to hide it with his shrugged shoulders and bravado.

-In a few short weeks (maybe even days) when you’re lying by the pool soaking up the sun, what will you remember?
+In a few short weeks (maybe even days) when you’re lying by the pool soaking up the sun with a good book, what will you remember?

 Will you have simply survived – finished your to-do list and washed your hands of the place?

 Or will you have taken every opportunity to impact the lives of your students?

 Because here’s the truth.
 This time, right now at the end of the year.
 This time can be the most valuable.

 You know these kids.
 You’ve invested in their lives.
 You’ve built relationships.